Skip to main content

 Disparity in Appreciating DevOps Benefits

 The organization’s stakeholders, including the CEO, the CIO, the CFO, and the IT Manager, have their own preferences and goals.
+Therefore, whenever a discussion arises about DevOps implementation, there is an immediate disconnect among the stakeholders involved.

 The discussion may end with a list of differences rather than appreciating the host of benefits.
 These disparities may hinder the introduction of the DevOps initiative.
+The disparities emerge because each stakeholder will prefer benefits that are unique to them.

-For instance, CEOs aim to reduce costs and increase profits, so they prefer benefits such as reduced time to market and developing high-quality products.
+For instance, CEOs aim to reduce costs and increase profits, so they prefer benefits such as reduced time to market and the development of high-quality products.
+Likewise, CIOs implementing people-centric processes to increase throughput will prefer benefits, including improved operational support and quick fixes.

 “According to the Gartner 2017 Enterprise DevOps Survey, 88% of respondents said, ‘team culture’ was among the top three people-related attributes with the greatest impact on their organization’s ability to scale DevOps.”